SaintAugustine99/Alx_DjangoLearnLab/django_blog/README.md

 Click "Logout" in the navigation
 You should be redirected to the logout confirmation page Navigation should now show "Login" and "Register" options instead of "Profile" and "Logout

+Blog Post Management System Documentation
+Overview
+The Django Blog Post Management System provides a complete set of CRUD (Create, Read, Update, Delete) operations for blog posts.
+It allows authenticated users to create posts, view all posts, edit their own posts, and delete their own posts.
+Features

+Post Listing (Read - List)

+Displays all blog posts in a paginated list
+Shows title, author, publication date, and a content preview Accessible to all users (authenticated and non-authenticated)

+Post Detail (Read - Detail)

+Shows the complete content of a single blog post Displays title, author, publication date, and full content Provides edit and delete options for the post author Accessible to all users

+Post Creation (Create)

+Allows authenticated users to create new blog posts Provides a form with fields for title and content Automatically assigns the current user as the author Requires authentication to access

+Post Editing (Update)

+Allows post authors to edit their own posts Pre-populates the form with existing post data Prevents unauthorized users from editing posts they don't own Requires authentication and passes the user test

+Post Deletion (Delete)

+Allows post authors to delete their own posts
+Asks for confirmation before deletion
+Prevents unauthorized users from deleting posts they don't own Requires authentication and passes the user test

+Components

+Model

+Post model with fields for title, content, author, and publication date Includes a get_absolute_url method for redirects after operations

+Views

+Class-based views using Django's generic views Includes appropriate mixins for authentication and permission checks Handles all CRUD operations efficiently

+Templates

+Separate templates for each operation
+Consistent styling and user experience
+Conditional rendering based on user authentication and ownership

+URLs

+Clear and intuitive URL structure
+Easy-to-understand naming convention

+Permission System

+View Permissions

+List and Detail views: Accessible to all users
+Create view: Requires authentication (LoginRequiredMixin) Update and Delete views: Requires authentication and ownership verification (UserPassesTestMixin)

+Security Checks

+CSRF protection on all forms
+User authentication checks
+Post ownership validation

+Testing Guidelines

+Post Listing Test

+Navigate to the home page (/)
+Verify all posts are displayed
+Check pagination if there are more than 5 posts

+Post Detail Test

+Click on a post title or "Read More" button
+Verify full content is displayed
+Check that edit and delete buttons appear only for your own posts

+Post Creation Test

+Log in with valid credentials
+Navigate to /post/new/
+Fill out the form and submit
+Verify the new post appears in the list and detail views

+Post Editing Test

+Log in as the author of a post
+Navigate to /post/<id>/edit/
+Modify the content and submit
+Verify changes are reflected in the detail view

+Post Deletion Test

+Log in as the author of a post
+Navigate to /post/<id>/delete/
+Confirm deletion
+Verify the post is removed from the list view

+Permission Test

+Attempt to create a post without logging in
+Attempt to edit or delete a post you don't own
+Verify appropriate redirects or error messages

+Usage Instructions

+Viewing Posts

+All users can view posts by navigating to the home page Click on post titles or "Read More" to view full posts

+Creating Posts

+Log in to your account
+Click "New Post" in the navigation bar or on the post list page Fill out the form with a title and content
+Click "Create Post" to publish

+Editing Posts

+Log in to your account
+Navigate to a post you authored
+Click the "Edit" button
+Modify the form and click "Update Post"

+Deleting Posts

+Log in to your account
+Navigate to a post you authored
+Click the "Delete" button
+Confirm deletion on the confirmation page